 2. When it comes to your investments, be sensible.

-If you are working from a well-conceived financial plan, than you should feel pretty darn good that you’re following a path that considers your goals, risk tolerance, time horizon and—most especially—your values.
+If you are working from a well-conceived financial plan, then you should feel pretty darn good that you’re following a path that considers your goals, risk tolerance, time horizon, and — most especially — your values.
 That is something to celebrate in a big way!
 It’s like the syllabus your teacher handed out on the first day of class.
-It described what the class was going to cover, what materials you needed, the action steps required and the outcomes.
+It described what the class was going to cover, what materials you needed, the action steps required, and the outcomes.
 The only difference in a properly built financial plan is that you are the creator in concert with your planner.

 When you’re on a path that aligns with what is most important to you and your family, it’s empowering.
 You’re providing comfort and richness.
 You haven’t left what’s really important to chance.
 And it’s vital to feel that richness in your life.

 Life has a way of bringing events and situations that necessitate adjustment and resilience.
 Consider a new baby, a lost job, a bonus, an illness, a new spouse, or an untimely death or divorce.
 You’ll want to continue to amend and update your plan to reflect your situation, experience, and beliefs.

 When the markets are swinging wildly and you’re bombarded with words like “recession,” “plunges,” “turmoil,” and “free-fall,” just know that there is nothing you can do about it.
 And any action you take in terms of your investment portfolio is probably wrong.